Barbara P. Katz Fashion Archives

 At the Maryland Center for History and Culture, thousands of garments spanning four centuries of history rest in storage, their stories yet to be told.
 Beautiful, utilitarian, and remarkably well-preserved, this clothing owned and worn by Marylanders represents a trove of history.
 It holds the power not only to engage contemporary audiences, but the artistry and craftsmanship extraordinary enough to inspire contemporary designers.

-Visit our Digital Collections to view a sampling of materials from the Fashion Archives.
+Visit our Digital Collections to view a sampling of materials from the Barbara P. Katz Fashion Archives.

-Read an in-depth, cross-section of stories from to the Fashion Archives in the Spectrum of Fashion exhibition catalogue.
+Read an in-depth, cross-section of stories from the Barbara P. Katz Fashion Archives in the Spectrum of Fashion exhibition catalogue.

 In the summer of 2015, we started our mission to rescue, re-house and revitalize this collection.
 As the garments were last cataloged in the 1970s, we had no digital records or way to really know what we had; we only knew that we had five rooms stacked to the ceiling with boxes of clothing that needed our help.
 As we began our journey, we quickly learned two things: first, the collection was in great condition despite its storage situation and, second, the depth of this collection was beyond what we ever could have dreamed.